Predicting Localized Primordial Star Formation with Deep Convolutional Neural Networks

-In an effort to create the smallest effective network architecture, we implemented the small classifier networks as shown in Figure \ref{fig:smallincep}.
-These architectures are inspired by GoogLeNet, DenseNet, and ResNet, but are severely truncated.
+To create a modular and minimal effective classifier architecture, we designed the small classifier networks as shown in Figure \ref{fig:smallincep}.
+These architectures are inspired by GoogLeNet, DenseNet, and ResNet, but are significantly shallower.
 After initial convolutions common to each architecture, each small classifier network is composed of only two key blocks, as seen in Figure~\ref{fig:smallincep}.
 The key blocks may be inception modules (SINet), standard convolutions with residual skips (SRNet), or densely connected convolutions(SDNet)(see Figure~\ref{fig:keyblocks}).
-The rest of this work will focus exclusively on the use of small SINet, SDNet, and SRNet, as there was no appreciable gain in accuracy to using the full architectures from ResNet, DenseNet, or GoogLeNet, while inference and training time was significantly slower.
+The rest of this work will focus exclusively on the use of small SINet, SDNet, and SRNet, as there was no appreciable gain in accuracy to using the full architectures from ResNet, DenseNet, or GoogLeNet, while inference and training were much slower with significantly higher memory consumption.

 Before final classification, we remove dependence on input dimension by reducing to a $\{N_{channel}, 2, 2, 2\}$ volume via average pooling before the fully-connected layers.
-All network variations use Adam optimization~\citep{adam} and cross entropy loss given by
+All network variations use Adam optimization~\citep{adam} with $\beta_1 = 0.9$ and $\beta_2 = 0.999$.
+Although this is a physics oriented problem, the prediction is a simple binary classification.
+With this in mind, we minimize the cross entropy loss given by

 where $w(c)$ represents weights given to the $c^{th}$ class (here, classes = $\{0,1\} = \{$nSFR$, $ SFR$\})$, the network output ($\hat y_j$) and true label ($y_j$).